LiuKay/java-lab/docs/Java 并发编程.md

       e.printStackTrace();
     }

-    System.out.println(visibility.count); // count is less than 2000000
+    log.info(visibility.count); // count is less than 2000000
   }
 }
 ```